escolizzi/strepto2/README.md

 This code accompanies the article:
 Evolution of genome fragility enables microbial division of labor.
 Authors: E.S.
 Colizzi, B. van Dijk, R.M.H.
 Merks, D.E.
 Rozen, R.M.A.
-Vroomans
+Vroomans.
 Molecular Systems Biology (2023)e11353 https://doi.org/10.15252/msb.202211353

 The source code is written in c, and uses a custom version of the cash library